 5. Anyone in the world can access the Megan’s Law registry.

 According to advocates, Megan’s Law was meant to protect families and neighbors, but in today’s digital world, anyone can access any state’s registry and browse intimate details of people’s lives.
-In addition, because the list includes registrants’ home addresses, this puts persons forced to register at risk of global vigilantes, harassment, and scammers.
+In addition, because the list includes registrants’ home addresses, this puts persons forced to register at risk of global vigilantes.
+Frequently, people search for “Pennsylvania Sex Offenders Near Me” and use the information on the registry to harass or scam people.

 6. Pennsylvania’s Megan’s Law has been ruled Unconstitutional several times.